To get through it (and remain sane) it’s vital to research and prepare thoroughly - and you can start by reading this guide on how to buy a property.

 Whatever you do, do not offer more than you can comfortably afford.

 Research how much other similar properties in the area have recently sold for using sites such as NetHousePrices.com.

 Keep an eye on the property to see how long it's been on the market and for what price.

 After a bit of back and forth with the agent, the seller will hopefully accept your offer.

 Gazumping is when someone makes a higher offer on a property than the person whose offer has already been accepted.
 The seller then takes the higher offer.
-It generally causes delays for everyone involved.

 When a seller has accepted your offer, ask the estate agent for the property to be taken off the market.
 This reduces your chances of being gazumped.